 Constitution and government

-The constitution requires the state to respect all religious groups and denominations and declares equality of rights and duties for all citizens without discrimination.
-The constitution stipulates that there be a balance of power among the major religious groups and provides that Christians and Muslims be represented equally in parliament, the cabinet, and high-level civil service positions.
-It also provides that these posts be distributed proportionally among all the recognized religious groups, trying to prevent a single group from gaining a dominant position.
+The Constitution requires the state to respect all religious groups and denominations, and declares equality of rights and duties for all citizens without discrimination.
+The Constitution stipulates that there be a balance of power among the major religious groups and provides that Christians and Muslims be represented equally in parliament, the cabinet, and high-level civil service positions.
+It also provides that these posts be distributed proportionally among all the recognized religious groups, in an attempt to prevent a single group from gaining a dominant position.
 The 1943 “National Pact” stipulates that the president, prime minister, and speaker of parliament be Maronite Christian, Sunni Muslim, and Shia Muslim, respectively.
 The 1989 Taif Agreement, which ended the country’s 15-year civil war, reaffirms this arrangement while mandating equal Muslim and Christian representation in parliament and reducing the power of the Maronite Christian presidency.
 In addition, most senior government officials are appointed according to religious affiliation.
-If citizens decide to remove their religion from their official documents, they consequently limit their ability to hold government positions.
+There are no reserved seats for non-believers, thus if citizens decide to remove their religion from their official documents, they consequently limit their ability to hold government positions.
 Although not required by law, religion is generally encoded on national identity cards and noted on “ikhraaj qaid” (official registry) documents.
 Citizens have the right to remove their religion or change the religion on their identity cards and official registry documents.
 The government does not require religious affiliation on passports.
 However, religious group identity remains very important on the societal and cultural level.

 In March 2014, former President Michael Suleiman appeared to evaluate atheism on a par with war and fundamentalism, in a speech during the election campaign.
 He said: “Peace will defeat war.
 Faith will defeat fundamentalism and atheism.”

-Recently sectarian violence has increased.
+Lebanon remains under threat of terrorist attacks and sectarian violence.
 Extremist groups, including ISIL and al-Nusra Front claimed responsibility for several car bombings and suicide bomb attacks mainly in the Shia suburbs of Beirut.
 The balance of religious denominations has been changed a lot by the increasing number of (mainly Sunni Muslim) Syrian and Palestinian refugees.
 In October 2014 a conflict between Alawites and Sunni broke out.
 Shiite Hizballah’s participation in Syria has further inflamed sectarian tensions.
 In Ramadan 2014, Islamists attacked with grenades the few restaurants and cafes in Tripoli that remained open during the fasting hours.
+November 2015 saw a double suicide bombing in Beirut, killing 43 and wounding 239, the attack was claimed by ISIL and intended to kill Shia Muslims.
+While terrorist attacks have decreased in frequency, sectarian tensions have increased.
+In the case of Tripoli, Sunni and Alawite communities have experienced high tensions and violence.
 Anti-Semitic rhetoric remains present in the Lebanese media.
 However, religious and political leaders continue to support peaceful coexistence and oppose violent extremism.

 Education and children’s rights

-Likewise, there are similar reports of children being banned from and forced to wear headscarves: the Al-Mabarrat Charitable Association requires all female pupils and teachers to wear headscarves, although it does allowed Christian children to opt-out of the Islamic religious education.
+Likewise, there are similar reports of children being banned from and forced to wear religious symbols.

 Family, community and society

 Until 2013 there were no procedures for civil marriage.
-However in early 2013 the ratification of a civil marriage between Kholoud Sukkarieh and Nidal Darwish has been a step toward secularizing family law.
-Caretaker interior minister Marwan Charbel signed the couple’s marriage contract in April 2013, making them the first couple in Lebanon and the Arab world to get a civil marriage in their home country.
-Prior to 2013 the government of Lebanon did recognize civil marriage ceremonies performed outside the country, irrespective of the religious affiliation of each individual.
+However in early 2013 the ratification of a civil marriage between Kholoud Sukkarieh and Nidal Darwish represented a step toward secularizing family law.
+The government recognizes civil marriage ceremonies performed abroad irrespective of the religious affiliation of each partner in the marriage.

 In most cases the government permits recognized religious groups to administer their own family and personal status laws, such as marriage, divorce, child custody, and inheritance.
-There are 15 different recognized personal status laws, determined by an individual’s religious affiliation.
 Unrecognized groups may own property and assemble for worship without government interference; however, they may not perform legally recognized marriage or divorce proceedings, and they have no standing to determine inheritance issues.

 Discrimination against women